Golf Blog Feature

-New golfers often ask us what is a hybrid golf club?
+Golfers are often looking for that extra edge.
+Whether it's extra practice or investing in new equipment the modern player is always seeking more accuracy and distance.
+New golfers often ask us what a hybrid golf club is and why they may want one.
 Before getting into the nitty-gritty of explaining this type of club, remember that there is no substitute for practice.
-Just because you might have the very latest golf clubs they are going to be pretty useless if you don't learn how to grip properly or perfect your swing to get the basics right.
+Just because you buy the latest golf clubs, they are going to be pretty useless if you don't learn how to grip properly and work on perfecting your swing to get the basics right.

+I've mentioned on some other posts how I struggle to be consistent with long irons.
+I often find using a 3 iron difficult to master, in fact, I'd go as far to say I try my best to avoid using them, even though I practice my long iron play.
 Hybrids are designed in such a way that most of the weight is placed to the rear of the club head.
-They have an 18 to 24-degree loft on the face and this means that the average golfer can strike the ball sufficiently enough to get both distance and loft.
-Something which is incredibly hard to do with long irons.
+They have an 18 to 24-degree loft on the face which means that the average golfer can strike the ball sufficiently to get both distance and loft, something which is incredibly hard to do with long irons.

 Do the Pros use hybrid golf clubs?

-Titleist hybrids are an exceptional club and the 818 series have really stepped up the game.
+Jordan Spieth for example carries a Titleist H1 Hybrid.
+Titleist hybrids are an exceptional club and the 818 series have really made them easy to hit.

 Not only do they look incredible they have been created using some innovative and state of the art technology.